fredhutchio/RNAseq/README.md

 ## RNAseq: Skills

-This four-class course introduces bulk RNAseq analysis for biomedical research.
+This four-class course introduces software and analysis methods asociated with bulk RNAseq analysis for biomedical research.
-This course assumes a general understanding of the central dogma of molecular biology (DNA->RNA->protein), and is aimed primarily at research scientists (lab, clinical, computational).
+These genomics-focused materials are designed for research scientists with minimal prior coding experience who are interested in learning to perform their own analyses, as well as computationally proficient staff who are interested in learning best practices for working with research software.
 The concepts course listed above (or equivalent knowledge) is a pre- or co-requisite for this course.
-Additional pre-requisites include (Intro R, FIXME: Intro Unix?
-HPC: On-prem?)
+As this class focuses on applying reproducible computational methods (e.g., computer coding) to interrogate bioinformatics data, additional pre-requisites include Introduction to R (or equivalent knowledge).
+FIXME: basic familiarity with Unix command line (or one-hour crash course), include things this class doesn't include (developing workflows, Galaxy)

 By the end of this course,
 you should be able to:
 - Manage data and organize projects associated with RNAseq experiments
+- Recognize and interpret common file formats for genomic data, as well as software appropriate for interacting with such data
 - Validate and assess quality of RNAseq data before, during, and after analysis
-- Quantify RNAseq data (specify read mapping?)
+- Quantify RNAseq data at the gene level
 - Create visualizations and test hypotheses

 Please see each set of class materials for specific learning objectives.